SurajitDaz/ComputerVision_DeepLearning/Image_Describer_Using_Encoder_Decoder/ReadMe.md

 A deep learning model which can explain the contents of an image in the form of speech through caption generation with an attention mechanism on Flickr8K dataset will be created.

 ### Use Case:
 The product is made as an accessary for the blind people so that they can understand any image with the help of speech.
-The caption generated through a CNN-RNN model will be converted to speech using a text to speech library.<br>
+The caption generated through a CNN-RNN model will be converted to speech using a text to speech library.<br><br><br>

 # DataSet: